Truck Turn-In Procedures

 Scheduling a Turn-In

 Applicants should review the SAMPLE FADO Truck Turn Skill Cards (PDF) to prepare for the turn-in process prior to scheduling.
+The test will consist of the four skills cards as well as an on-road test.
 Once the individual is ready for a turn-in, the station officer should complete a Driver Turn-In Request.

 Failure of Skill Stations

-If an applicant fails any station, they must remediate at their assigned station and submit a Form 51 (available on the BCnet) upon completion.
+The candidate must successfully complete four skills cards related to the operation of the vehicle as well as an on-road test.
+If any applicant fails any skill, they must remediate at their assigned station and submit a Form 51 (available on the BCnet) upon completion.
 The station officer may then submit a Driver Turn-In Request to schedule a re-test.
+If there is a failure of any skill on the closed course (i.e. skills cards), the candidate will not progress to the on-road test.